mihneasim/writing/engineering/svg-png.md

 ![41 by 20 rectangle](./svg-png-downscale0.png "Original 41x20 rectangle")

-- just drop it, simply draw a 20 x 10 solid color rectangle.
-What if the rectangle wasn't all the same solid color, and in addition it had a red color 1px right border?
+- just drop it, simply draw a 20 x 10 solid colour rectangle.
+What if the rectangle wasn't all the same solid colour, and in addition it had a red colour 1px right border?
   Wouldn't we lose that red detail completely?
-- draw a 21 x 10 rectangle, where the 21st column is a much more blended variant of the solid color with the canvas color.
-I.e., if drawing a black rectangle over a white background, the 21st column would be a slight gray, to try and mimic the original aspect ratio of 20.5:10, instead of 20:10 In our earlier example, if the rectangle had a right 1px solid border, probably the 21st column in the downsized version would of a faded out red color to mimic the "half a pixel".
+- draw a 21 x 10 rectangle, where the 21st column is a much more blended variant of the solid colour with the canvas colour.
+I.e., if drawing a black rectangle over a white background, the 21st column would be a slight gray, to try and mimic the original aspect ratio of 20.5:10, instead of 20:10 In our earlier example, if the rectangle had a right 1px solid border, probably the 21st column in the downsized version would of a faded out red colour to mimic the "half a pixel".

 This is what Adobe Photoshop chose to produce when asking to downsize the original image by 50%.
-Interestingly, I guessed it right with for the last column, but never have I thought that the first column would also be tampered to a light gray.
+Interestingly, I made the right guess for the last column, but never have I thought that the first column would also be tampered to a light gray.